 Why is this medication prescribed?

-Diflorasone is used to treat the itching, redness, dryness, crusting, scaling, inflammation (swelling), and discomfort of various skin conditions.
-Diflorasone is in a class of medications called topical steroids.
-It works by reducing inflammation and itching.
+Diflorasone is used to treat the itching, redness, dryness, crusting, scaling, inflammation, and discomfort of various skin conditions, including psoriasis (a skin disease in which red, scaly patches form on some areas of the body and eczema (a skin disease that causes the skin to be dry and itchy and to sometimes develop red, scaly rashes).
+Diflorasone is in a class of medications called corticosteroids.
+It works by activating natural substances in the skin to reduce swelling, redness, and itching.

 How should this medicine be used?

 Diflorasone comes as a cream and an ointment to apply to the skin.
 It is usually applied to the affected area one to three times a day.
 To help you remember to use diflorasone, apply it around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use diflorasone exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

 To use diflorasone topical, apply a small amount the ointment or cream to cover the affected area of skin with a thin film.